echocat/puppet-graphite/README.md

 #####`gr_max_updates_per_second_on_shutdown`

-Default is false (no limit change on shutdown).
+Default is 'undef' (no limit change on shutdown).
 Change the limits of gr_max_updates_per_second in case of an stop/shutdown event to speed up/slow down the shutdown process.

 #####`gr_max_creates_per_minute`